 However, COFC and GAO protest rules also allow others to become an intervenor if they can show prejudice from the Agency’s actions.
 Contractors must show prejudice to demonstrate having a direct economic interest in the outcome of the protest decision.

-Benefits of Intervention – Becoming a Bid Protest Intervenor
+Benefits of Intervention – Becoming a Bid Protest Intervenor at.
+GAO or COFC

 Getting the government contract award means potential revenues for your company.
 Since GAO bid protest rules allow you to intervene, your government protest lawyer could defend the award with legal arguments that the agency attorney may not see during intervention.
 Looking at the principles of the government contract protest process, becoming a bid protest intervenor puts you in place to argue why GAO or another court should uphold the Agency’s decision to award the contract to your company.